-- 16. Connect the mast electric plug if required. - 17.
-The headsail can be fitted now if wished, or after launching.
-The sheets are laid out and connected to the clew (sheets can be kept can be in the anchor well for quick access).
-The headsail can be kept under control by a shock cord which can be left on the foredeck for this purpose.
-Just keep it hooked to the toe rail or pulpit. - 18.
+- 15. Run all the halyard lines from the mast through the turning blocks back to the correct rope clutches on the aft end of the cabin roof. - 16.
+Connect the mast electric plug if required. - 17.
+The headsail can be fitted now if wished. or after launching.
+The sheets are laid out and connected to the clew (sheets can be kept in the anchor well for quick access).
+The headsail can be kept under control by a shockcord which can be left on the foredeck for this purpose.
+Just keep it hooked to the toerail or pulpit. - 18.
 Until the rudder, and check that the daggerboard up-line is cleated.
 The outboard motor should also be in the up position. - 19.
 The aft mast support is now removed and stored.
 You are now ready to launch.